Margin and Leverage Trading Support

-With City Index's Advantage Trader platforms, you can calculate your margin before placing a trade through the platform's margin calculator, monitor each position's margin requirement separately or review your account's total margin requirement through the "margin level indicator".
+With City Index's trading platforms, you can calculate your margin before placing a trade through the platform's margin calculator, monitor each position's margin requirement separately or review your account's total margin requirement through the "margin level indicator".

 3. Margin requirements for large trade sizes

 The larger the trade size, the higher the risk level associated with the trade.
 Therefore we may increase our margin requirements for larger size trades or any additional trades in that instrument.
 To do this, City Index increases the size of the margin requirement at specific levels, known as 'step margin levels'.

 For example, in Company ABC

 If you were to place a trade in company ABC at $5 per point, you would be charged an initial margin of 5%.
 If you were to open an additional buy position of $12 per point in the same market, your total stake size in that market would now be $17 per point.

 Step margins are only present on CFD markets.